 My Teaching in the News!
 If_a_Map_Could_Talk (at OSU)

-I promote an active learning environment for students through in-class discussions and activities, individual and group projects, and field modules that foster critical thinking skills.
+I promote an active learning environment and community-based class projects for students through in-class discussions and activities, individual and group projects, and field modules that foster critical thinking skills.
 My courses integrate contemporary examples from local and national events, new and emerging technologies, and a variety of teaching strategies aimed at creating connections for students between their personal knowledge, their life experiences, and their intellectual curiosities.

 I welcome diversity in its multiple forms in the classroom as a variety of student backgrounds and student learning styles.
 I create my course lectures, class exercises, and content assessment tools in a multiple formats for visual, textual, and audio learners and to gauge their knowledge of the material in a variety of ways.

 I am currently an Associate Professor of geography and global studies in the Department of Global Studies and Languages at Idaho State University.
-I have taught undergraduate and graduate courses at Idaho State University (2012 – present, multiple departments – Departments of History, Global Studies, and Geosciences), Oklahoma State University (Department of Geography) (as a Visiting Assistant Professor 2009 – 2012), and at Arizona State University (School of Geographical Sciences and Urban Planning) (as a Ph.D. candidate with full course responsibility, 2006 – 2009) .
-Scroll down the page to view my courses and teaching philosophy and pedagogy.
+I have taught undergraduate and graduate courses both in-person and online at Idaho State University (2012 – present, multiple departments – Departments of History, Global Studies, and Geosciences).
+I have also taught at Oklahoma State University (Department of Geography) (as a Visiting Assistant Professor 2009 – 2012) and at Arizona State University (School of Geographical Sciences and Urban Planning) (as a Ph.D. candidate with full course responsibility, 2006 – 2009) .

 Geography is a discipline that is well suited to promote a situated classroom—one that is embedded in its institutional, physical, social, and cultural environments at multiple scales.
 I interpret situated learning strategies to include fieldwork and community outreach.
 Fieldwork—on campus, in the community, or at a more regional scale—is a marvelous corollary of situated learning and one that I try to weave into my teaching. (click here to read a great special edition of the Geographical Review on fieldwork published in 2001 and a more recent issue in 2019).
 I also encourage and provide opportunities for my students to become involved in community outreach and hands-on research as part of their learning that connects the classroom with real-word experiences.